tommythorn/Reduceron/README.md

  - Flite: the F-lite to Red translator.
  - A Red emulator in C
- - York Lava: Reduceron is a York Lava program, which generate VHDL and Verilog
+ - Red Lava: Reduceron is a Red Lava program, which generate Verilog
- - Support for Verilog simulation and synthesis for various FPGA dev kits.
+ - Support for Verilog simulation and synthesis for various FPGA boards

-As much of the history as was available has been gathered and reduceron, york-lava, and the Flite distribution have been merged into one repository.
+As much of the history as was available has been gathered and Reduceron, Lava, and the Flite distribution have been merged into one repository.